ProjackL2/aion2_dps_meter/README.md

 App was created for myself and cleaned up before release to github.

 I tested it with 2 monitors with requirements mentioned upper.
-Feel free to fork or write issues.
+Feel free to fork.
 Code can have bugs or bad patterns.

+Use with Large UI scale and Aion 1 control mode(prevents combat log window close).

 Data gathered from combat log can be used in more detailed analysis(by skills/by multiplier types)